MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/overview-ediscovery-20.md

 The Advanced eDiscovery solution in Microsoft 365 builds on the existing eDiscovery and analytics capabilities in Office 365.
 This new solution, called *Advanced eDiscovery*, provides an end-to-end workflow to preserve, collect, review, analyze, and export content that's responsive to your organization's internal and external investigations.
 It also lets legal teams manage the entire legal hold notification workflow to communicate with custodians involved in a case.

 > [!NOTE]
 > Advanced eDiscovery requires an Office 365 or Microsoft 365 E5 Enterprise subscription.
-For more details about Advanced eDiscovery licensing, see [Microsoft 365 licensing guidance for security & compliance](https://docs.microsoft.com/office365/servicedescriptions/microsoft-365-service-descriptions/microsoft-365-tenantlevel-services-licensing-guidance/microsoft-365-security-compliance-licensing-guidance#advanced-ediscovery).
+For more information about Advanced eDiscovery licensing, see [Microsoft 365 licensing guidance for security & compliance](https://docs.microsoft.com/office365/servicedescriptions/microsoft-365-service-descriptions/microsoft-365-tenantlevel-services-licensing-guidance/microsoft-365-security-compliance-licensing-guidance#advanced-ediscovery).

 ## Alignment with EDRM